opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

    Click and drag to change the bend; Shift-click to add a cusp; Ctrl-click (PC) or Cmd-click (Mac) to add a corner.

-.. tip:: **To modify the bend of a vector in manual mode:**
+.. tip:: **To modify the bend of a stroke in manual mode:**

-    1. Activate the Manual option in the tool options bar.
+    1. Activate the **Manual** option in the tool options bar.

     2. Change the length of the segment affected by the tool by doing one of the following:

-    - Set the Size value in the tool options bar.
+    - Set the **Size** value in the tool options bar.

-    - Click and drag the small square at one end of the handle displayed along the highlighted vector.
+    - Click and drag the small square at one end of the handle displayed along the highlighted stroke.

     3. Click, Shift-click, or Ctrl-click (PC) or Cmd-click (Mac) and drag to modify the bend of the highlighted segment.